adnuguk/adnuguk.github.io/input/blog/adnuguk-november-2012-meeting.md

 ---
-author: gep13
+Author: gep13
-date: 2012-10-16 19:43:00+00:00
-slug: adnuguk-november-2012-meeting
+Published: 16/10/2012
-title: ADNUGUK - November 2012 Meeting
+Title: ADNUGUK - November 2012 Meeting
-categories:
-- Events
-tags:
+Tags:
   - backbone.js
-- Chris Canal
+  - chris canal
-- Simple.Web
+  - simple.web
-- Single Page
+  - single page
+RedirectFrom: adnuguk-november-2012-meeting/index.html
 ---

 _**NOTE: Unfortunately, we have had to cancel this event.
 I am going to try to re-schedule it for later in the year, but for now, the event will NOT be happening!**_